What we do

-Overcrowded classrooms is a catalyst of high drop out rates in Malawian Schools.
+Overcrowded classrooms are a catalyst of high drop out rates in Malawian schools.
 To enable all children currently learning outdoors to receive education in a conducive learning environment, based on government figures, 41,000 classrooms are required.

 Only 58% of primary school age children complete the first 4 years – the completion rate to Standard 8 is just 31%.
 8% of Malawi students go on to complete secondary school and of that, just 14.9% are girls.